← Back to 史記

 宿使

 The emperor then toured east on the sea and performed rites, sacrificing to the eight gods.
 The people of Qi who submitted memorials speaking of divine, strange, and wondrous methods numbered in the tens of thousands, yet none were verified.
 He then sent out more ships and ordered several thousand people who spoke of divine mountains in the sea to seek the divine immortals of Penglai.
 Gongsun Qing, holding a tally, constantly went first to await at famous mountains.
 Arriving at Donglai, he said that at night he saw a great person, several zhang in length.
-When he approached it, it was not seen, but he saw its traces, which were very large, like those of birds and beasts, it is said.
-Some of the ministers said they saw an old man leading a dog who said: 'I wish to see the great duke,' and then suddenly disappeared.
-The emperor immediately saw the large traces but did not yet believe.
-When the ministers spoke of the old man, he then greatly considered him to be an immortal.
-He stayed on the sea and gave the fangshi relay carts and intermittent envoys to seek immortals, numbering in the thousands.
+When he approached it, it was no longer visible, but he saw its traces, which according to the accounts were very large, like those of birds and beasts.
+Some ministers said they saw an old man leading a dog who said, 'I wish to see the great duke,' and then suddenly disappeared.
+The emperor immediately saw the large tracks but still did not believe.
+When the ministers spoke of the old man, he began to think seriously that the man was an immortal.
+He lingered on the coast, supplying fangshi with relay carriages and repeatedly sending envoys in search of immortals, by the thousands.

 83

 In the fourth month, he returned to Fenggao.
-The emperor thought that what the various ru and fangshi said about the feng and shan was different for each person, irregular, and difficult to implement.
+The emperor thought that the Confucian scholars and fangshi all gave different, irregular accounts of the fengshan sacrifices, making them difficult to carry out.
 The Son of Heaven arrived at Liang Fu and performed rites, sacrificing to the Earth Lord.
-On Yi Mao, he ordered the ru who were attendants to wear leather caps and recommended sashes, shoot oxen, and perform the affairs.
+On yimao, he ordered the Confucian attendants to wear leather caps and official sashes, shoot oxen, and perform the affairs.
 He performed the feng below Mount Tai to the east, with rites like those for the suburban sacrifice to Tai Yi.
 The feng was one zhang and two chi broad and nine chi high.
 Below it there were jade slips with writing, and the writing was secret.
-After the rites were finished, the Son of Heaven alone, with the attendant who presented the chariot, Zihou, ascended Mount Tai, and there was also a feng.
-All these affairs were forbidden to be spoken of.
+After the rites were finished, the Son of Heaven ascended Mount Tai alone with Zihou, the attendant who presented the chariot, and performed the feng there as well.
+All these matters were kept secret.
 The next day, he descended by the shady path.
-On Bing Chen, he performed the shan at Mount Su Ran, northeast of the altar below Mount Tai, with rites like those for sacrificing to Hou Tu.
-The Son of Heaven personally bowed and saw all of them, wore yellow above, and completely used music there.
+On bingchen, he performed the shan at Mount Su Ran, northeast of the altar below Mount Tai, with rites like those for sacrificing to Hou Tu.
+The Son of Heaven personally bowed to all of them and inspected them, wore yellow garments above, and performed the music in full there.
 Between the Jiang and Huai, one thatch with three ridges was used as a mat for the gods.
-Five-colored earth was moreover mixed in the feng.
-Strange beasts, flying birds, and white pheasants from distant places, and various other things, were released, and the rites were considerably added.
+Five-colored earth was also mixed into the feng mound.
+Strange beasts, flying birds, white pheasants, and other offerings from distant places were released, and the rites were considerably expanded.
 Things like pi oxen, rhinoceroses, and elephants were not used.
 All arrived at Mount Tai to sacrifice to Hou Tu.
-They performed the feng and shan sacrifices.
+They performed the fengshan sacrifices.
 That night there seemed to be light, and by day white clouds rose from within the feng.

 84